Studying: USA, Canada, Australia

 Programmes CANADA

-International Student Exchange Programme (ISEP) at various canadian universities
+International Student Exchange Programme (ISEP) at various Canadian universities

 Up to ten exchange places have been agreed with ISEP at the approximately 100 participating universities in Canada, the USA and Puerto Rico.